learn-co-curriculum/js-basics-variables-lab/README.md

 });
 ```

-Here, we can see that it expects `companyName` to equal `Scuber`.
-That `expect`
+This example shows that the test expects `companyName` to equal `Scuber`.
+That
-and `to.equal` are essentially doing the same thing as `companyName ==
+`expect` and `to.equal` are essentially doing the same thing as `companyName ==
 'Scuber'`.
 In other words, `expect(companyName).to.equal('Scuber')` is running
 code that will have this first test pass if `companyName` equals `Scuber` and
 fail if it does not.

 Don't worry too much yet if it's hard to understand what is happening inside of
 the `test/indexTest.js` file.
 But it's a good idea to open up the file, and
 gather the information that you can.
-We will also provide Instructions in the
+We will also provide instructions in the
 `README.md` file that will allow you to complete the lab.

 ## Running the Tests

-To run the tests, simply type `learn` in the terminal part of the Learn IDE.
+To run the tests, type `learn` in the terminal part of the Learn IDE.
 (The terminal is the part below where you've been coding.)

 Running the `learn` command will open up a new tab on your browser, showing the